zackluckyf/advanced-social-network/README.md

 ## Test Environment

-Run `npm run prod` to build the project and launch the server.
+Run `npm run prod` to build the project and then build and launch the server.

 ## Running The Tests